kngwyu/kngwyu.github.io/index.md

 - Mar.2018: Received B.S. degree from College of Arts and Science, The University of Tokyo

 # Research interests
-Reinforcement Learning, Robust and practical AI in games
+Reinforcement Learning, AI for Games, and *anything that moves*

 # Publications
 - Rogue-Gym: A New Challenge for Generalization in Reinforcement Learning